rust-lang/rust/text/0000-deprecation.md

 * `reason` could include markdown formatting
 * The `surrogate` could simply be plain text, which would remove much of the complexity here
+* The `surrogate` field could be left out and added later.
+However, this would lead people to describe it in the `reason` field

 # Unresolved questions